vprokopov-do/digitalocean-snap/README.md

 ## do-snap

 Currently, DigitalOcean offers weekly automated backups for Droplets.
 However, you may want to back up your Droplets more often. `do-snap` is a serverless Function that can be deployed on DigitalOcean to take periodic Snapshots of a Droplet.
-It accepts the Droplet ID and API token as input.
+It accepts the Droplet ID and personal access token as input.
 And it uses a cron schedule as a trigger.
 By default, it runs every 6 hours, and you can adjust the frequency.

 #### Operational logic